epics-docs/epics-docs/guides/IOCInit.rst

 General Purpose Modules
 ^^^^^^^^^^^^^^^^^^^^^^^

-Calls coreRelese which prints a message showing which version of iocCore is being run.
+Calls coreRelease which prints a message showing which version of iocCore is being run.

 Calls taskwdInit to start the task watchdog.
 This accepts requests to